Here is School Entrance Tests‘ comprehensive set of FREE 11 Plus Verbal Reasoning test practice papers.

 Brilliant Passing Verbal Reasoning Tests practice aptitude test book

-Firstly, a great practical look at Verbal Reasoning is provided in my book, Brilliant Passing Verbal Reasoning which is available on Amazon.
-This has plenty of verbal reasoning test practice.
+Firstly, a great practical look at Verbal Reasoning is provided in my book, Brilliant Passing Verbal Reasoning which is available on available on the School Entrance Tests Amazon page.

 - Give your “first response”.